-In each case, press the button for approx. 4 seconds.
+In each case, press the seconds.
 A confirmation note appears in the display and the symbol appears in the status bar.

 The appliance door is locked

 In the basic settings, you can change the settings so that the appliance door is also locked in addition to the control panel.